blueishfiend692/blueishfiend692/README.md

 - 🔭 I’m currently working on FireWatch, a startup focused on efficently putting out forest fires
 - 🌱 I’m currently learning R and ML to create statistical based policy prediction
 - 💬 Ask me about anything related to software, hardware or anything in between
-- ⚡ Fun fact: I love to run, competing in track and field pronvincialls  competing in provincial
+- ⚡ Fun fact: I love to run, competing provincially in track and field